Chief of Naval Operations

 Despite the title, the CNO does not have operational command authority over naval forces.
 The CNO is an administrative position based in the Pentagon, and exercises supervision of Navy organizations as the designee of the secretary of the Navy.
 Operational command of naval forces falls within the purview of the combatant commanders who report to the secretary of defense.

+As of 25 August 2025, the 34th chief of naval operations is Admiral Daryl Caudle.

 Appointment, rank, and responsibilities

 The chief of naval operations (CNO) is typically the highest-ranking officer on active duty in the U.S. Navy unless the chairman and/or the vice chairman of the Joint Chiefs of Staff are naval officers.
 The CNO is nominated for appointment by the president, for a four-year term of office, and must be confirmed by the Senate.
 A requirement for being Chief of Naval Operations is having significant experience in joint duty assignments, which includes at least one full tour of duty in a joint duty assignment as a flag officer.
 However, the president may waive those requirements if he determines that appointing the officer is necessary for the national interest.
 The chief can be reappointed to serve one additional term, but only during times of war or national emergency declared by Congress.
 By statute, the CNO is appointed as a four-star admiral.